-An industrial presence established in the field of defence aircraft, has enabled the Aircraft Division to produce increasingly advanced products, leader in their class, such as the tactical airlifter C-27J with its special mission variants including the latest MC-27J and SAR variant, and the ATR 42/72 MP (Maritime Patrol) and the ATR 72 ASW (Anti-Submarine Warfare) twin turboprop.
+An industrial presence established in the field of defence aircraft, has enabled the Aircraft Division to produce increasingly advanced products, leader in their class, such as the tactical airlifter C-27J with its special mission variants including the latest MC-27J and the ATR 42/72 MP (Maritime Patrol).

 The Division has more than half a century of experience in the field of tactical airlifters, with multi-mission platforms that combine operational flexibility with the strength needed to accomplish military missions.
 No aircraft originating from projects and civil criteria can offer the same features as the C-27J Spartan, a multi-mission aircraft for roles covering battlefield support, cargo and troop transport, humanitarian and civil protection roles, surveillance, patrol, rescue and support for Special Forces.
 All versions have the ability to operate from short, unpaved runways and in difficult environmental conditions.
 The Division offers a wide range of supporting services and training for the C-27J, including simulators.

 For many years, aircraft equipped with systems for special missions, have been part of the Division’s portfolio, dedicated to surveillance, maritime patrol and anti-submarine warfare.
-In particular, the ATR 42/72 MP (Maritime Patrol) and the ATR 72 ASW (Anti-Submarine Warfare) twin turboprop, are highly cost-effective, obtained through combining the ATR 42 and 72 family platform with the ATOS operating system, made by the Airborne & Space Systems Division, and a wide range of specific sensors for maritime patrol missions.
+In particular, the ATR 42/72 MP (Maritime Patrol) are highly cost-effective, obtained through combining the ATR 42 and 72 family platform with the ATOS operating system, made by the Airborne & Space Systems Division, and a wide range of specific sensors for maritime patrol missions.

 In the international sector, having participated since the Seventies in the main European military and civilian aircraft programmes has certainly helped build a wealth of technology and expertise of great value.
 It is a tradition that includes aircraft such as the Tornado and the Eurofighter Typhoon, two-nation programmes such as the AMX and, more recently, the nEUROn - the European technology demonstrator for an unmanned aircraft - and the US F-35 Lightning II programme, in which the Division manages a final assembly line and builds complete wing sections.

 The Eurofighter Typhoon the most advanced multi-role fighter available on the global market today (produced in collaboration with BAE Systems and Airbus Group), is a collaboration between Italy, the United Kingdom, Germany and Spain.
 The Company holds a 36% share of the programme’s value if including avionics and systems.
 The final assembly line of the Italian Air Force Eurofighters and those exported by the Division are based at the Caselle site (Turin).
-In addition to the four partner countries that have so far ordered 472 units, international customers include Saudi Arabia, Austria, Oman and Kuwait, bringing to 599 the total number of Eurofighter Typhoon ordered.
+In addition to the four partner countries that have so far ordered 472 units, international customers include Saudi Arabia, Austria, Oman, Kuwait and Qatar bringing to 623 the total number of Eurofighter Typhoon ordered.

 The Italian Navy and Air Force selected the F-35 programme to modernise its tactical lines; the Division runs the Final Assembly and Check-Out facility in Cameri (Novara), from which the Italian aircraft and part of those ordered by The Netherlands will be assembled.
 In a second stage, Cameri will become the support centre for the F-35s based in Europe and the Mediterranean.